yismailmo/python_scripting_practice1/README.md

 Lesson learned:
-space between two strings can be concatenated by adding clicking on space key before clossing double quotes
+space between two strings can be concatenated by adding space (clicking on space key) before clossing double quotes